silviamaggi/smd-com/_posts/2022-03-30-design-digested-27.md

 🔗 <a href="https://www.vice.com/en/article/m7vkpx/who-made-gender-pay-gap-bot-international-womens-day">Read the article</a> (on Vice)

 ## Australian Open debuts sound design intervention for blind tennis fans
-Action Audio uses real-time ball monitoring technology and spatial sound design to give low-sight audiences insight into what is happening on the court.
+Action Audio by AKQA uses real-time ball monitoring technology and spatial sound design to give low-sight audiences insight into what is happening on the court.

 {: .detached}
 🔗 <a href="https://www.designweek.co.uk/issues/17-23-january-2022/australian-open-action-audio/">Read the article</a> (on Design Week)